 To determine the amount of water you need, estimate the wedging table volume in cubic inches then divide by 276 to give gallons of water.

 To determine the weight of Plaster No.1 needed, estimate the wedging table volume in cubic inches then divide by 23 to give plaster's weight in Lbs.

-The above table is based on USG® No. 1 Pottery Plaster mixed to a consistency of 70 (70 parts plaster to 100 parts water) recommended for most studio applications.
+The above table is based on USG® No. 1 Pottery Plaster mixed to a consistency of 70 (70 parts water to 100 parts plaster) recommended for most studio applications.
 Excessive water yields a more porous but more brittle mold, and less water means a very dense, hard mold that will not absorb water.

 Add plaster to water.
 Slowly sift the plaster onto the surface of the water.
 Do not dump the plaster or toss it in by handfuls.
 Adding the plaster shouldn't take more than 3 minutes.